 The steering system is electric and made of two main components: the helm assembly and the engine mounted electric actuators.
 Turning the steering wheel activates a signal to the powered engine actuators to turn the motors.
-In a system with Helm Master installed, the engines steer and tilt independently of each other.
+In a system with Helm

+Master installed, the engines steer and tilt independently of each other.
 Refer to the engine system owner's manual for more information.

-The outboards must be aligned with each other to provide maximum stability on straightahead runs and proper tracking through corners.
+The outboard engines are coupled at the tiller arms by a tie bar.
+The outboards must be aligned with each other to provide maximum stability on straight-ahead runs and proper tracking through corners.
 If damage has ever occurred with the outboards or steering system, the outboards may have to be realigned.